House Bill Introductions

 HF 8 (Heintzeman): Revising environmental filing requirements and impact statements as it pertains to wetlands.
 See also Companion bill SF 577.

 Status: Introduced 2/6/25; referred to Environment and Natural Resources Finance and Policy.
 Committee recommends Do Pass as amended and referred to Workforce, Labor, and Economic Development 2/13/25.
 Workforce committee recommended Do Pass and referred to House floor 2/27/25.
 Re-referred to Ways and Means 3/3/25.
+Passed as part of Special Session Environment and Natural Resources bill SF 3.

 HF 9 (Swedzinski): A multi-issue energy bill, this would remove the cap on new hydroelectric power, clarify when the CFS/RES may be delayed due to rate impact, and provide sales tax exemption for residential heating/electrification.
 See also Companion bill SF 572.

 Status: Introduced 2/6/25; referred to Energy Finance and Policy.
 Set for hearing 2/11/25.
 Passed committee (8-7) 2/11/25; referred to Taxes.
 Committee recommends Do Pass and referred to Ways and Means 2/26/25.
+No further action.

 HF 28 (Mekeland): A bill exempting data center/large loads from the certificate of need process to site localized generation of 50 MW or more.
 See also Companion Bill SF 1393.